X-Plane/xptools/src/README.txt

 		or zero.
 	LIL BIG
 		These flags set the endian-ness of the executable (little or big).
+	USE_TIF, USE_JPEG
+		These eanble TIFF and JPEG support in BitmapUtils.h and other files.
+		At this point all of the apps have these enabled, since libjpeg and libtiff are part of the standard library set.

 USE OF X-PLANE PLUGIN SYSTEM

-Some OpenGL GUI apps (RenderFarm, ObjEdit) use the X-Plane plugin system's widgets library to draw UI in OpenGL.
-However, this code has been significantly modified.
-The modified widgets lib is included in source.
-The XPLM has been partly included and partly hacked to not require a host application.
+The UI version of the RenderFarm uses a modified version of the X-Plane widgets library (on top of an emulation of part of the XPLM 1.0 APIs) to do UI work.
+However all of the main binary distributed apps use the more portable, modern code in the UI and GUI directories.

 NOTE: while this code is  available under the MIT/X11 license the original XPLM code is NOT.

-Other OpenGL apps do not require a framework (ObjView) or use "GUI", a more advanced open source framework, to render UI.

 RENDERFARM VS XES VS WED

-The current naming convention for packages is in flux and is thus very confusing.
-There are a few separate threads of technology that all exist in this one code base:
+Some of the naming conventions for the main scenery tools code for creating base
+meshes:

 - "XES" (X-Plane Editable Scenery) is a high level binary format for GIS data that is used by RenderFarm (see below).
-The "XESCore" code represent algorithms and data structures for manipulating GIS data, usually saved to XES files.
+The "XESCore" package represent the core GIS engine used to make global scenery.
+While XES

 - "RenderFarm" is the name of the internal program we use to generate the default scenery.
 It comes as a command-line tool and a UI version (the UI can only run command-line transforms and show results on a map - it is meant